 The Neon Tetra Paracheirodon innesi was described by Géry in 1961.
-They are found in South America, the Paraguay River basin; Rio Taquari, Pantanal of Mato Grosso do Sul, and Brazil.
+They are found in South America in the Paraguay River basin, Rio Taquari, Pantanal of Mato Grosso do Sul, and Brazil.
 This species is not listed on the IUCN Red List.

-In nature these fish prefer to inhabit the slow moving tributaries off of main rivers.
-These are regions of black waters overcast by a dense forest canopy, allowing little light to get through.
-They live in shoals mainly in the middle water layers and feed on worms and small crustaceans.
+In nature, these fish inhabit the slow-moving tributaries of main rivers.
+These are regions of black waters beneath dense forest canopies that allow very little light to get through.
+Neon Tetras live in shoals mainly in the middle water layers and feed on worms and small crustaceans.

-Neon Tetras are now generally all captive-bred with most coming from the Far East and eastern Europe.
-There are a also several different varieties of captive bred specimens available.
-These include the Long Finned Neon Tetra, though it is rather rare, as well as a "golden" strain that's basically a semi-albino variety, and a "diamond" Neon Tetra that appears sprinkled with metallic scales along the top portion of the body.
+Neon Tetras are now generally all captive-bred, with most coming from the Far East and eastern Europe.
+Several varieties of captive-bred specimens are now available.
+These include the Long Finned Neon Tetra, though it is rather rare, as well as a "golden" strain that is basically a semi-albino variety, and a "diamond" Neon Tetra that appears sprinkled with metallic scales along the top portion of the body.